Welcome to the Easy MTD help.

 Submitting

 When all VAT figures in the Submit VAT Return window are valid (i.e. none of the boxes are red), click the Submit button.
-Following this, a Submission window (see figs. below) is opened.
+Following this, a Submit VAT Return Declaration window (see figure below) is opened.
 The content of this window is dependent on whether a VAT return is being submitted for an individual business or an agent submitting on behalf of a business.

 Note: If one or more VAT figures have warnings (i.e. the associated box number is orange), the Submission window also contains text indicating this.